garthlei/tango_helper/README.md

 # Tango Helper

 A Flutter application used to help memorize Japanese words, especially their pronunciations and written forms.
 Unlike many apps related to word memorization, this app does not provide daily tasks.
 You should use your own word list, and everything will be based on that.
 You could see how many times you have encountered a specific word, as well as how many times you clicked the "Remember" button.
-That data is provided for you, but currently, the app does not make changes to the frequency you encounter each word.
-(The default random function in Dart is used now.)
+The app makes use of your memorization history to decide the frequency you encounter each word.

 ## Features